zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 works with the Ice/hello server provided by other language mappings, such as C++, C#, Java and Python.

- > Note: it is possible to implement a "hello server" in C++/CX
- > for WinRT / UWP as Ice for WinRT / UWP provide server side
- > support.
-Such a "hello server" will be provided soon.

 ## Running the demo

 * Build (if needed) and start the Ice/hello server of your choice.
 * Build and deploy the demo using `Deploy hello` from the `Build` menu.
-* Start the "Ice Hello Demo" application from the Windows Start screen or right click on the project and select `Debug -> Start new instance`.
+* Start the "Ice Hello Demo Client" application from the Windows Start screen or right click on the project and select `Debug -> Start new instance`.

 ### SSL